PITTSBURGH UNDERAGE DRINKING DEFENSE LAWYER

 Underage drinking is found under Section 6308 of the Pennsylvania Crimes Code.
 This statute prohibits those under the age of 21 from consuming, possessing, transporting, buying or attempting to purchase alcoholic beverages.
 This statute punishes a wide array of conduct, and the police do not need to catch you in the act of drinking to prosecute you under this section.
 Our firm has represented individuals charged with underage drinking under the following scenarios:

-• Physical characteristics or symptoms lead a police officer to believe a minor has consumed alcohol, even if police don’t catch the minor in the act of drinking.
+• Indicators of Impairment: Physical characteristics or symptoms lead a police officer to believe a minor has consumed alcohol, even if police don’t catch the minor in the act of drinking.
 Police may cite to an odor of alcoholic beverage, slurred speech, glassy and bloodshot eyes, impaired balance and coordination, or vomiting;

 PENALTIES FOR UNDERAGE DRINKING